Becoming a Peppol VAN Operator – How Consulting Companies Can Gain New Revenue Potential

 Why not just use email to send documentation from one party to another?

 This is a good question.
 VAN operators have indeed been challenged by the internet’s proliferation of different messaging services, only one of which is email.
-Consequently, they have upgraded their services, providing add-ons and a greater range of services such as Peppol, as well as heightened security.
+Consequently, they have upgraded their services, providing add-ons and a greater range of services such as for the Peppo Networkl, as well as heightened security.

-- Email can be easily hacked into, resulting in invoice fraud being perpetrated.
-Already high instances of business email compromise (BEC) targeting payments and invoices rose by 81% between Q2 and Q3 of 2020 as more employees started to work remotely.
+• Email can be easily hacked into, resulting in invoice fraud being perpetrated.
+Already high instances of business email compromise (BEC) targeting payments and invoices has risen by 178% the last two years 2020 -2022 as is expected to on a continued trajectory as more employees work remotely.

 Types of value-added networks